10 Low-Cap Crypto Gems with 100x Potential for 2025 Bull Run

 How long should I hold low cap cryptos?

-Most low-cap cryptocurrencies tend to perform well primarily during altcoin seasons – periods of heightened market interest in altcoins.
+Most low-cap cryptocurrencies tend to perform well primarily during altcoin seasons -- periods of heightened market interest in altcoins.
 Outside of those periods, many of these coins experience significant corrections or extended stagnation.
 Because of this, holding long-term without a clear strategy can carry high risk.
+With Bitcoin dominance declining and institutional inflows continuing through 2025, we may be in a favorable environment for altcoins, but timing remains crucial.
 It's important to track market trends, evaluate whether a project is delivering on its roadmap, and be ready to exit positions if momentum fades.